-The high-voltage substation would allow for the receiving and stepping up of electric energy from 230 kV to 500 kV for the Torrey Wind Project, a separate wind energy project proposed on private lands under County jurisdiction and located northeast of the Reservation.
+The high-voltage substation would allow for the receiving and stepping up of electric energy from 230 kV to 500 kV for the proposed Torrey Wind Project, a separate wind energy project proposed on private lands under County jurisdiction.
+The Torrey Wind Project area would also be located within the area identified as the Boulder Brush Boundary.
 If both the Project and the Torrey Wind Project are approved, using the high-voltage substation for both projects would reduce the overall environmental impacts of the two wind projects.
 If only the Project is approved the high-voltage substation would be constructed to serve only the Project.
 Similarly, if only the Torrey Wind Project is approved, the high-voltage substation would be built to serve only the Torrey Wind Project.